berk245/algorithms-and-data-structures/3-sorting-algorithms/1-quick_sort/quick_sort.md

   - The start index
   - The end index

-- Start and end indices refer to the pointers that initially points to the start and end of the array.
+- Start and end indices refer to the pointers that initially point to the start and end of the array.
 In later iterations, they allow us to do the sorting in subarrays.
 The purpose and use of them will become more clear in the 'Steps' section.

 ## Termination Conditions